Luke, Maryland: Paper company

 Production at the mill ended on May 31, while employees were paid through June 30, 2019.
 The Tri-Towns community – consisting of Piedmont in West Virginia, with Luke and Westernport in Maryland – was projected to become devastated by the closure, also to affect suppliers of coal, chemicals, and timber.
 The mill had supplied Luke with drinking water and paid for most of its wastewater treatment upgrades, both of which had to be reworked.
 Verso agreed to continue providing water for Luke until a line was extended from Westernport, for which the Maryland Board of Public Works approved more than half a million dollars in August 2020.

 In 2019, water analysis by the Upper Potomac Riverkeeper group found toxic substances consistent with black liquor, including arsenic, boron and methyl mercury, originating from the mill; as of October 2019, Maryland environmental officials said they were investigating the leak and taking steps to post advisories nearby.
 In November 2019, the West Virginia Department of Environmental Protection ordered Verso to empty pulping tanks on West Virginia's side of the river.
 Saying the company then put the content into tanks in Maryland, and that a black substance continues to seep into the river, Maryland's Department of the Environment filed in February 2020 a notice of intent to sue Verso.
 The Attorney General of Maryland filed a lawsuit in Allegany County in December 2019 claiming multiple environmental law violations.
 Maryland had the lead in a federal lawsuit filed in May 2020 against Verso, in which the Potomac Riverkeeper Network participated.
 Verso settled these lawsuits in April 2021, agreeing to identify the sources and extent of the contamination and create a comprehensive plan to clean it, as well as pay $650,000 to the state of Maryland.

+In August 2023, Port River West LLC and JR Vinagro Corporation began to clear up to 55 acres at the former site of the paper mill.
+As of March 2024, the project is still ongoing with an estimated completion date of summer 2024.
+No concrete plans have been made regarding the future use of the 55 acres.